Introduce us to your group!

 Help us help you find the best fit

 Let us know when your group is thinking of dropping by for a one-time visit.
 We’ll arrange for a short introduction, any visitor requirements and plug you in – whether you’re interested in supporting evening outreach or helping out during the day.
 Perhaps your group is interested in participating on a regular basis?
 In this case we’ll make arrangements for you to come alongside an existing team initially and maybe – when the time is right – you may want to take on an evening of your own!
 We encourage each person to attend our volunteer orientation and training program.
 Individuals may register online for one of our monthly Welcome Nights to find out more, or sign up for our in-depth FORGE training program, or we can book a special group training session if you have at least 15 participants in your group.
 Please contact our Volunteer Services team with any questions you may have.

 There are lots of ways for your adult or youth group to join in with our regular operations and services:

-Monday-Friday, during office hours, help organize in the warehouse (e.g. sorting supplies, preparing care kits), or help our admin team (e.g. library support, inventory of program supplies), or go on clean-up duty (e.g. sweeping and washing floors, cleaning bathrooms or windows, vacuuming) in and around our centre.
+Mon-Fri, during office hours, help organize in the warehouse (e.g. sorting supplies, preparing care kits), or help our admin team (e.g. inventory of program supplies or help us prepare a fundraiser), or go on clean-up duty (e.g. sweeping and washing floors, cleaning bathrooms or windows, vacuuming) in and around our centre.

 ♥ Afternoon food prep assistance